-So it really kind of depends on if you’re discovering this when the tenant has moved out of the property already and you’re going in and looking at it and looking at the damage or if you discover this while the tenant is still in the home.
+So it really kind of depends on if you’re discovering this when the resident has moved out of the property already and you’re going in and looking at it and looking at the damage or if you discover this while the resident is still in the home.

 And so, the question then is, do you evict them, and that really depends on what kind of damage is done or do you simply offer them something to move out early?

 Now, if it’s close enough to the lease-end date, then most definitely give them that 30-day notice.

 Go ahead and let them know that you’re not going to be renewing the lease and you can deal with it as soon as they move out.

 If, however, you’ve gone in there and they’ve moved out and you’re looking at your property and you see it’s trashed, then there are several things you need to do.